Sara Knight - Artistic Director

 Sara Knight is a graduate of England's Royal Ballet School, an Associate of the Royal Academy of Dance ( A.R.A.D.), graduate of the Royal Ballet School Teacher's Training Course ( R.B.S.
 Dip.
 TTC.) and first British graduate of Russia's Vaganova (Kirov) Ballet Academy.
 Sara is a recipient of the Royal Ballet School Award for Excellence personally awarded by Dame Ninette de Valois, founder of the Royal Ballet.

-Sara has been invited to teach world-wide including: Boston Ballet Company and the Boston Ballet School; Tulsa Ballet Center for Dance Education; Cincinnati Ballet School; Laban Centre London; England's Northern Ballet Theatre; Ballet Mistress for London's Central School of Ballet; Arts Educational School of the United Kingdom; Boston Conservatory; The 14th International Festival in France; Assistant Artistic Director of the Ballet School of Stamford; Ballet Mistress for Ellison Ballet; and Co-Founder and Artistic Director of the Greenwich Ballet Academy, Greenwich, CT.
+Sara has been invited to teach world wide including: Boston Ballet Company, Boston Ballet School, Tulsa Ballet Center for Dance Education, Cincinatti Ballet School, LAban Centre London, Northern Ballet Theatre of England, Arts Educational School of the UK, Boston Conservatory, and The International Festival of France.
+Sara has also served as Ballet Mistress for both London's Central Schol of Ballet and Ellison Ballet of NYC.
+She was the Artisitc Director for the Ballet School of Stamford as well as the Co-Founder and Artistic Director of the Greenwich Ballet Academy.

 Larissa Ponomarenko, of Odessa, Ukraine, joined Boston Ballet’s artistic staff as ballet master for the 2011-2012 season.
 Larissa is from Odessa, Ukraine and a graduate of Vaganova Ballet Academy in St. Petersburg.
 After working with Donetsk Ballet in Ukraine, she danced with Mississippi Ballet and Tulsa Ballet before joining Boston Ballet as a principal dancer in 1993.